 Blackberries are a great source of fiber and they add just the right amount of sweetness to this Blackberry Coconut Sorbet.
 A vibrant, refreshing summer recipe that is a must have summer dish.

 Cantaloupe contains 100% of the recommended daily value of vitamin C in just 1 serving.
 I love that our very own Rawkstar Joy submitted a recipe for the Cantaloupe Grape Sweetness Smoothie, and it has become a fan favorite.

 Lemons contain citric acid, which helps the body prevent kidney stones.
-It also jazzes up this fun Strawberry Lemon Chia Pudding recipe, first featured as a snack in Fresh Start Spring.
+It also jazzes up this fun Strawberry Lemon Chia Pudding recipe, first featured as a snack in our Seasonal Cleanse.
 This is one the whole family can enjoy.

 Raspberries help control blood pressure and cholesterol… and are super delicious.
 My son Jackson has no problem eating an entire container in one sitting!
 The Raspberry Spinach Smoothie is an easy summer dessert recipe, just top with homemade coconut whipped cream to add a bit of decadence.

 What summer produce is in your garden?

 Garden virgin or garden pro, I’d love to know what you’re growing + using in your summer dinner recipes.
 Leave a comment with what you love to grow, or what new produce you're trying this season.